Join me on a magical Mediterranean island and discover why Miranda is the most undervalued character in William Shakespeare’s canon.

-Miranda is the main female character in Shakespeare’s The Tempest, his final and greatest play.
+A castaway from an early age, Miranda is the only speaking female speaking role in Shakespeare’s The Tempest, his final and greatest play.
 Her tragedy is to be the most high profile character in his canon to be dismissed as a supporting character in order to allow a male character to be dominate the play at her expense.

 She’s a vibrant, forceful creation sidelined by generations of productions in favour of her grumpy, duplicitous and barely sane father, the wizard Prospero.